catseye/toolshelf/README.markdown

 -   Takes a single command-line argument, which is the `toolshelf` directory, and exports it as the `TOOLSHELF` environment variable
+-   Puts `$TOOLSHELF/.toolshelf/bin` (where the `toolshelf` executable lives) and `$TOOLSHELF/.bin` (the link farm `toolshelf` will create) onto the shell's executable search path (`$PATH`.)
--   Defines a `bash` function called `toolshelf`, which does the following:
+-   Defines a `bash` function called `toolshelf_cd`, which does the following:
-    -   It runs `$TOOLSHELF/toolshelf/toolshelf.py`, with the arguments that were passed to the `toolshelf` function, expecting it to output a temporary file — then it `source`s that temporary file and deletes it.
+    -   It runs `toolshelf pwd`, with the arguments that were passed to the `toolshelf_cd` function, in backticks.
--   runs `toolshelf path rebuild`
+    -   It attempts to `cd` to the output of `toolshelf pwd`.
+    -   The `cd` is done in this bash function, because the `toolshelf` executable itself can't affect the user's shell.

-The `toolshelf` function and the `toolshelf.py` script, taken together, perform something which we could call the "shell-then-source trick".
+The `toolshelf_cd` function and the `toolshelf.py` script, taken together, perform something which we could call the "shell-then-source trick".
 In effect, it makes it possible for a "command" (really a `bash` function) to affect the environment of the user's current interactive shell — something an ordinarily invoked command cannot do.
-This is what lets `toolshelf` immediately alter your search paths.
+This is what lets `toolshelf_cd` change your current working directory.

 In a shell which unlike `bash` does not support functions, this could also be done (somewhat more crudely) with an alias.

+### `toolshelf` ###

+The executable Python script `toolshelf` finds the `toolshelf.py` module, imports it, and runs the thing in it that does all the real work.

 ### `toolshelf.py` ###

-The Python script `toolshelf.py` is the workhorse:
+The Python module `toolshelf.py` is the workhorse:

 - It checks its arguments for an appropriate subcommand.
 - For the subcommand `dock`, it expects to find a source specifier.
 It parses that specifier to determine where it should find that source.
-It attempts to obtain that source (using `git clone` or whatever) and places the source tree under a subdirectory (organized by user name or domain name) under `$TOOLSHELF`.
+It attempts to obtain that source (using `git clone` or whatever) and places the source tree under a subdirectory (organized by domain name and user name) under `$TOOLSHELF`.
 It then decides if the obtained source needs building, and if so, builds it.
-It then calls `toolshelf path rebuild` (internally) to rebuild the path.
+It then calls `toolshelf relink` (internally) to rebuild the link farm.
-- For the subcommand `path`, it checks for a further sub-subcommand.
-  If the sub-subcommand is `rebuild`, it reads the `PATH` environment variable, removes all `$TOOLSHELF` entries from it, then traverses the source trees under `$TOOLSHELF` looking for executable files, and places the directories in which those executable files were found back into the `PATH`; then it outputs the command `export PATH={{path}}`.  (`toolshelf.sh` `sources` this to make the new path available to your shell immediately.)
 - It checks for other arguments as needed.
 Since it's trivial to remove a package that has been docked, there might not be a `undock` subcommand.